Top 10 Virtual Assistant Tools (Free + Paid)

 Find out more about Microsoft 365 Business here.

-9. 20i – Professional Domain Name and Email for Virtual Assistants
+9. 20i – Professional Email Address for Business and Professional Domain Name

-Buying your domain name from 20i lets Virtual Assistants create a professional email address that builds trust with potential clients.
+Buying your professional domain name from 20i allows Virtual Assistants to create a professional email address for business that instantly builds trust with potential clients.

-20i is where I buy and manage my domain names.
-That’s the web address people type in to find you online.
-For example, I bought neonb.co.uk for my Virtual Assistant business and myworkfromhomeblog.com for this blog.
+20i is where I buy and manage my own domains.
+A domain is simply the web address people type in to find you online.
+For example, I own neonb.co.uk for my Virtual Assistant business and myworkfromhomeblog.com for this blog.

-Their customer support is quick and helpful, which is reassuring if you’re new to managing a domain.
-For Virtual Assistants, owning your own domain and email address is an easy win for building credibility from day one.
+The customer support at 20i is quick and helpful, which makes the process much easier if you’re new to managing domains.
+For Virtual Assistants, owning your own domain and matching email address is an easy, affordable credibility boost.

 Pros

-Lets you create a professional email address that builds trust with clients.
+Lets you create a professional email address for business that builds trust with clients.

 Quick, helpful customer support if you get stuck.

-You can own your domain before you even have a website.
+You can own your professional domain name even before you launch a website.

 Cons

-When I first set up my domain with 20i, I found the process a bit tricky.
-I had to take lots of screenshots and upload them to ChatGPT for step-by-step help.
-If you’re completely new to domain names, some of the setup screens can feel a bit technical, but once it’s done, you rarely need to touch it again.
+When I first set up my domain with 20i, I found the process a little tricky.
+I ended up using ChatGPT to walk me through step by step.
+Some of the setup screens can look technical, but once it’s done, you rarely need to change anything again.

-Tip for New VAs: You don’t need a website to buy a domain name, you can simply use it for your email address while you’re getting started.
+Tip for new VAs: You don’t need a website to register a domain.
+You can buy a professional domain name and simply use it for your business domain email address while you’re getting started.

 I paid £32.98 for two years of domain registration, which works out at just over £16 a year.